Hogmanay Torchlight Procession

 Due to the number of people that attend the event it now starts from three different positions around the Royal Mile – outside St. Giles Cathedral, near The Balmoral Hotel on North Bridge, and the South Bridge.

-Look all around you and you’ll see what looks quite literally like a river of fire as far as you can see in either direction, and I’m guessing the torchlight procession is one of the reasons why Edinburgh’s Hogmanay was added to the Discovery Channel’s Top 25 World Travel Experiences.
+Look all around you, and you’ll see what looks like a river of fire as far as you can see in either direction, which is one of the reasons why Edinburgh’s Hogmanay was added to the Discovery Channel’s Top 25 World Travel Experiences.

-The culmination of the entire event is a festival in Holyrood Park which sees a variety of entertainment including live music, lots of food stalls and a spectacular firework finale from Calton Hill.
-This was probably the highlight of the event for me and it was a great way to ease into the following day’s New Year celebrations, with the iconic Calton Hill lit up by a blaze of lights and explosions.
+The culmination of the entire event is a festival in Holyrood Park which sees a variety of entertainment including live music, lots of food stalls, and a spectacular fireworks finale from Calton Hill.
+This was probably the highlight of the event for me, and it was a great way to ease into the following day’s New Year celebrations, with the iconic Calton Hill lit up by a blaze of lights and explosions.
 What a sight!

-The only negatives I can think of for this event are that the crowds took too long to get moving (over an hour) because there were simply too many people in the procession.
+The only negative I can think of for this event is that the procession takes a while to get moving (up to an hour) because there are so many people in the queue.
 It would be much better if the organisers sold fewer tickets, but maybe they’ll sort this out in future years.

 Edinburgh Hogmanay Map